- How does the health check feature of Server Load Balancer (SLB) work?

-After configuring the backend TCP port in a SLB listener, a network connection exception is frequently shown in the backend service logs.
+After a backend TCP port is configured in an SLB listener, the backend service logs frequently displays a network connection exception.
 The requests are sent from the SLB instance and the SLB instance also sends RST packets to the backend server at the same time.

 The problem is related to the health check mechanism.

-Connection reset by peer are displayed.
+Connection reset by peer occur.

 echo -e 'HEAD /test.html HTTP/1.0\r\n\r\n' | nc -t 192.168.0.1 80